CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Chain-of-Thought(CoT)-Self-Instruct

 \subsection{Synthetic Instruction Curation}

 Even with the strongest language models, not all generated synthetic instructions are well-defined and answerable, or are effective in base model self-training.
-We therefore apply a curation step to select higher quality synthetic instructions from the pool of generated data for final post-training with RL.
+We therefore apply a curation step to select higher-quality synthetic instructions from the pool of generated data for final post-training with RL.

 \paragraph{Verifiable reasoning tasks}